autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/tuning-parameters-and-performance/important-temporal-performance-metrics.md

 !!! note

-    There is an assumption that each of LiDARs outputs a set of pointcloud with a timestamp.
+    There is an assumption that each of sensors, such as LiDARs and cameras, outputs a set of pointcloud with a timestamp.
 CPA #0 is observed with the timestamp.
-If the LiDARs are not configured to output the timestamp, the time when Autoware receives the pointcloud is used instead.
+If the sensors are not configured to output the timestamp, the time when Autoware receives the pointcloud is used instead.
 That is represented by CPA #1 in the model.
 The detailed metrics employs the idea as well.

 ### Detailed temporal performance metrics for Perception